htham-eituc/SafeTravel-Server/README.md

 - **User Management:** Secure user registration, authentication (JWT), and profile management.
 - **Safety Circles:** Create and manage private circles for family and friends, with automatic owner assignment and status management.
-- **Friend Connections:** Establish and manage friend relationships between users.
+- **Friend Connections:** Establish and manage friend relationships between users, including sending, accepting, and rejecting friend requests.
 - **Location Tracking:** (Conceptual) Infrastructure for real-time location updates.
 - **Notifications:** (Conceptual) System for sending alerts and updates.
 - **SOS Alerts:** (Conceptual) Mechanism for users to send emergency alerts to their circles.